 J-K interlocutor Dineshwar Sharma visits Pulwama, meets several delegations

-Pulwama along with Anantnag was the epicentre of unrest following the encounter killing of Hizbul Mujahideen’s poster boy Burhan Wani on July 8 last year.india Updated: Nov 26, 2017 17:34 IST
+Pulwama was the epicentre of unrest following the encounter killing of Hizbul Mujahideen’s poster boy Burhan Wani on July 8 last year.india Updated: Nov 26, 2017 22:01 IST

-The Centre’s special envoy on Kashmir, Dineshwar Sharma, on Sunday paid his maiden visit to Pulwama district in South Kashmir, an area which was the epicentre of last year’s unrest in the Valley.
+Centre’s special envoy on Kashmir Dineshwar Sharma on Sunday visited South Kashmir’s Pulwama area, the ground zero of the last year’s unrest in the state in which more than 100 civilians were killed.

+The 61-year-old former Intelligence Bureau (IB) chief met cross sections of people, mostly youth in a bid to create a conducive atmosphere for sustained dialogue to end decades-old militancy in the state.

+``Most of the people I met said they want peace,’’ he told HT on his way back from Pulwama.

-The 61-year-old Sharma arrived here from Jammu and met around 12 delegations which comprised youths and students from the area, an official said.
+Sharma met around 12 delegations, including an all-girl team, comprising youth and students from the area, a state government official said.
+He is likely to visit Anantnag on Monday to hold similar deliberations.

-An all-girls delegation also met Sharma and urged him to improve the education sector and create avenues for employment in the state.
+He was appointed special representative in October by Narendra Modi-led government at the Centre to carry forward a dialogue with all sections of the people in the restive Jammu and Kashmir.

-Some of the youth delegations requested Sharma for an early and impartial probe into the arrest of photojournalist Kamran Yousuf by NIA, the official said.
+Some of the youth delegations Sharma met, requested him for an early and impartial probe into the arrest of photojournalist Kamran Yousuf by NIA, the official said.

-He said Sharma was likely to visit Anantnag district in South Kashmir on Monday.

 The delegations also highlighted that the national media, especially electronic media, was portraying Kashmir in bad light and urged him to ensure immediate end to this biased coverage.